 Define the Core Brand Voice Pillars

-Start by naming behavioral pillars that map directly to how people should feel and act when they encounter content.
-These pillars become testable rules applied across formats (blog, video, AI-generated drafts) so every team member — human or automated system — can make the same voice call.
+Begin by identifying behavioral pillars that reflect how people should feel and act when they see the content.
+These pillars become testable rules applied across formats like blog, video, and automated content so every team member can maintain the same voice.
 Below are five pragmatic pillars, their behavioral definitions, and cross-modal examples you can use immediately.

 | Voice Pillar | Behavioral Definition | Text Example (on/off) | Video/Audio Delivery Notes |